There's been a fair amount of speculation and concern about the fifth

 My obligation as a storyteller is to get to the end of the story in a

-the PTEN business situation had the potential to impact us (when the
+PTEN business situation had the potential to impact us (when the network

-network that supports you is no longer there, so now your entire
+that supports you is no longer there, so now your entire structure is shot

-traditionally have taken up the first 6 or so episodes of each season;
+have taken up the first 6 or so episodes of each season; between two

-between two years, that's 12 episodes, over half a season right there.
+years, that's 12 episodes, over half a season right there.
+Then you would

-Then you would usually get a fair number of additional stand-alones
+usually get a fair number of additional stand-alones scattered across the

 Now, that arc is very intensive, and has three primary threads: the

-series of smaller sub-threads that feed off those main threads.
-But if
+of smaller sub-threads that feed off those main threads.
+But if you

-you charge right from one to the other, it's going to feel rushed,
+charge right from one to the other, it's going to feel rushed, you're

-you're going to need some breathing room between major movements,
+going to need some breathing room between major movements, particularly

-particularly after the shadow war.
-Not so much stand-alones as episodes
+after the shadow war.
+Not so much stand-alones as episodes that let you

 Okay, so *now* what do you do?
 The solution to that came in several